cdl-geneseo/geneseo-dictionary/M/Mackdaddy.md

 # Mackdaddy

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Mackdaddy

 Created by  Unknown User (krk5), last modified by  Unknown User (msc5) on Nov 19, 2012

 n.
 A male who is a successful and frequent flirt, from &quot;to mack it&quot;. &quot;He gets so many girls; he's the mackdaddy.&quot; Not specific to Geneseo.As of 2012, 83% knew the word and 3% believed it to be of local origin(Craft, G-M, 2012)